Kkies/predicting_craiglist_car_prices/README.md

 ## Conclusion

+Based on our analysis we can conclude that most

 New and like-new cars tend to be more expensive, while cars with fair and salvage conditions tend to be much cheaper.
 Cars with 6, 8 or 10 cylinders tend to be more expensive, while 4 and 5-cylinder cars are cheaper.
 Diesel cars are more expensive than gas and hybrid cars.
 Cars equipped with all-wheel drive tend to be more expensive than those with front-wheel drive.

+As we have seen, the price depends on the age and the type of vehicle.
+Planning strategically when a car is bought and sold makes it possible to lose as little money as possible.
+In general, to buy a 2 years old car and to sell it when it is 4-5 years old seem to be a good choice.

 Possible Business Questions